MertAbi01/Verbotic/Rag_v3/README.md

-# Welcome to your Lovable project
+# Welcome to your Verbotic project

 ## Project info